syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Interactions.md

 ### Multiple selection

-Multiple elements can be selected with the following ways,
+Multiple elements can be selected with the following ways:

 1. Ctrl+click

-You can select or unselect multiple symbols by holding down the Ctrl key and clicking each symbol that you want to select or deselect.
+By holding down the Ctrl key and clicking each symbol that you want to select or deselect allows you to select or deselect multiple symbols.

 2. Rubber band selection

-Clicking and dragging on the stencil area allows to create a rectangular region.
+Clicking and dragging on the stencil area allows you to create a rectangular region.
 The elements that are covered under the rectangular region are selected at the end.

 ![Rubber band selection](Stencil_images/SymbolRubberbandSelection.gif)

 ## Symbol reordering

 Stencil provides support to reorder the symbols within the specific [SymbolGroup](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolGroup.html).
-And by default, symbols reordering will be enabled.
+By default, symbols reordering will be enabled.
 Symbol reordering can be disabled by removing `AllowDragDrop` constraint from
 [StencilConstraints](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.StencilConstraints.html) property of stencil class.

 {% highlight C# %}